DALLAS DECISION: STATUS QUO QUID PRO QUO|

-As the Bishops try to figure out how they got themselves in such a sordid, scandalous mess, Dr. Edward Ciaccio has the simple answers; the very ones Christ Himself gave and which Holy Mother Church passed down and preserved up until Vatican II.
+As the Bishops try to figure out how they got themselves in such a sordid, scandalous mess, we really have simple answers; the very ones Christ Himself gave and which Holy Mother Church passed down and preserved up until Vatican II.
 If one keeps the temple of the Holy Ghost pure, nothing can penetrate the shell of grace.
 It is only when those vowed to be chaste betray their promise to God that they go astray for without Christ they can do nothing.
 The Vow of Chastity is so precious in the eyes of God and every priest needs to cherish this rare, magnificent gift and recognize it as just that - a gift, not a burden.
 Had His consecrated ones done so, truly understood the graces gained by living a pure life, there would not be the scandals rocking the Church today.
 What you reap, so also you sow!
-Ed explains so beautifully in his column Priestly Celibacy.
+We explain in Priestly Celibacy.

 Christ or chaos

 Dr. Thomas Droleskey takes a break from his popular series on G.I.R.M.
 Warfare to analyze the terrible scandal rocking the Church today.
 While all around us souls are falling apart, we must keep our wits about us.
 A level head and a loving heart is the best way to emulate Our Lord and His Blessed Mother in restoring a ship that is badly listing in the wake of the scandals.
 Those who have caused the mutiny of souls must be held accountable but not thrown to the denisons of the deep for every soul is precious to God as Tom explains in Keeping Solid in the Faith